maantjemol/InfectionSimulation/README.md

 # InfectionStimulation
-a small p5.js sketch that stimulates a virus infection
+a small p5.js sketch that simulates a virus infection